xeneta/ratestask/README.md

 Provided are two simplified parts of the same application environment: A database dump and an API service.
 Your task is to automate setting up the development environment in a reliable and testable manner using "infrastructure as code" principles.

-The goal is to end up with a command — or a limited set of commands — that would install the different environments and run them using containers.
-The code should come with instructions on how to run it and deploy it to arbitrary targets; It could be deployed locally, towards physical machines, or towards virtual nodes in the cloud.
+The goal is to end up with a limited set of commands that would install the different environments and run them using containers.
+You can use any software that you find suitable for the task.
+The code should come with instructions on how to run it and deploy it to arbitrary targets; whether it is deployed locally, towards physical machines, or towards virtual nodes in the cloud.

 ## Running the database